Victorian Opera (Melbourne): 2010 season

 The State Government's increased the Company's annual grant to $3.79 million in 2010.
 The company's fifth season included:

 A free summer concert – Opera in the Bowl with the Melbourne Symphony Orchestra on 27 February at the Sidney Myer Music Bowl.

 A gala concert presentation of The Damnation of Faust by Berlioz on 19 February at Hamer Hall, The Arts Centre.
 Soloists included Julian Gavin (Faust); Tania Ferris (Marguerite); Pelham Andrews (Mephistophélès); and David Hibbard (Brander).
 The Victorian Opera Chorus and Orchestra Victoria conducted by Richard Gill.

-The first main-stage productions of the year between 10 and 20 March at The Arts Centre, Playhouse, with the double-bill of William Walton's The Bear and Angélique by Jacques Ibert.
+The first main-stage productions of the year between 10 and 20 March at The Arts Centre, Playhouse, with the double-bill of Walton's The Bear and Ibert's Angélique.
 Directed by Talya Masel and conducted by Ollivier-Philippe Cuneo.

 A co-production with Malthouse Theatre of The Threepenny Opera by Kurt Weill and Bertolt Brecht in the Merlyn Theatre between 28 May and 17 June.
 Directed by Michael Kantor and conducted by Richard Gill.

-The Turn of the Screw, an operatic ghost story by Benjamin Britten.
+The Turn of the Screw, an operatic ghost story by Britten.

-The Baroque opera Julius Caesar by Handel, presented at the Elisabeth Murdoch Hall, Melbourne Recital Centre, 20–30 July, conducted by Richard Gill and directed by former Australian Ballet principal Stephen Heathcote.
+Handel's Julius Caesar, presented at the Elisabeth Murdoch Hall, Melbourne Recital Centre, 20–30 July, conducted by Richard Gill and directed by former Australian Ballet principal Stephen Heathcote.

 Two world premieres by the Victorian Youth Opera.
 Firstly, The Parrot Factory a newly commissioned work by Frederick and Mary Davidson, performed at the CUB Malthouse Merlyn Theatre 1–5 October.
-Secondly, The Cockatoos by Sarah de Jong and Sarah Carradine presented at the New Ballroom, Trades Hall, 10–12 December.
+Secondly, The Cockatoos by Sarah de Jong and Sarah Carradine was presented at the New Ballroom, Trades Hall, 10–12 December.